dewikinasih/Academic-Projects/README.md

 # Academic-Projects
-All of my college projects that is not related to data science such as survey design, its implementation, etc
+All of my college projects related to statistics such as survey design, its implementation, etc. Consist of the projects i (and sometimes with my teams) made doesn't need any code to completed.
+So, here it is
+# Implementation of survey analysis and design course
+Last semester, with this course, i learned about making a good survey design include its sampling techniques, related questionnaire, and the data processing after it.
+The requirement to pass this course is to conducted an offline survey as its implementation wathever the topic is.
+I and my team decided the usage of household electricity per month as our survey topic.
+We also decided to conducted this survey in one of sub-districts in Central Jakarta.
+The design, questionnaire, data are arranged in our final report that can be accessed here